bloominstituteoftechnology/SQL/README.md

   > Note that SQLite doesn't enforce foreign key constrains by default.
 You have
   > to enable them by running `PRAGMA foreign_keys = ON;` before your queries.

-  * What happens when you try to delete an author with an existing note?
+  * What happens when you try to delete an author with an existing note?<br/>
+  `FOREIGN KEY constraint failed`<br/>
+  This happens because we are trying to authors, but will end up leaving notes with foreign keys pointing to nowhere if we do so, so the deletion is stopped.

   * How can you prevent this?
+  We can set `ON DELETE CASCADE`, which will delete all related rows with a foreign key matching the author being deleted.

 Submit a file `notes.sql` with the queries that build (`CREATE TABLE`/`INSERT`) and query the database as noted above.